TruStlessP/EveCo_Friendly/README.md

 | RecAddrr3 | Y |
 | RecAddr4 | Z |

-The products each address owns can be redeemed by the getallproducts function (DeveryERC721)
+The products each address owns (including Recycling Addresses) can be redeemed by the getProductsByOwner() function (DeveryERC721)

 | Consumer Address | Products Owned |
 | -------------:| -------------:|